arcalinea/fork-status/README.md

 `node app.js`

-View on localhost:3000
+View on localhost:3000 to test locally
-# Fork Status